The Linux/UNIX command line

 To work through the examples here, you need an account on a Linux/UNIX system; the specific output shown here is from

-blackjack, the scheduler submit node of the main SDSU Linux cluster.
-Our link on the public SDSU website is http://www.sdstate.edu/technology/UNRC/Cluster/index.cfm.
+blackjack , the scheduler submit node of the main SDSU Linux cluster.
+Our link on the public SDSU website is https://www.sdstate.edu/information-technology/reserch-computing.
 Information is provided there on how to get an account, and how to get logged in when you have your credentials, how to transfer files, etc.

 More information on the cluster and UNRC is available on InsideState at https://insidestate.sdstate.edu/technology/infotech/Units/network-research/reference/.
 From this link, navigate to Research Computing and then the Documentation folder.
 The